-Question Answer Marks Question 2 Likely content Note: These must not be seen as prescriptive or 'finite' lists.
+Question Answer Marks 2 Likely content 25 Note: These must not be seen as prescriptive or 'finite' lists.
 Candidates should be rewarded positively for any valid response to the task which relates to the Assessment Objectives.
 Candidates are likely to refer to: issues related to notions of world/global English the rate at which the use of English is growing globally how dynamic, fragmented and mobile the English language is becoming the changing situation of English in the UK - in parts of the UK nearly 100 per cent of pupils speak English as an additional language the roles and functions that different varieties of English fulfil the importance for many people of using a language that identifies them with a particular place how English brings people together from different backgrounds and cultures the weakening role of Standard English as a gatekeeper issues related to - and possible distinctions between - notions of world/global/international English.
-Stronger and more confident candidates may analyse some of the Marks 25 Stronger and more confident candidates may analyse some of the differences between the Standard English examples and their equivalents.
+Stronger and more confident candidates may analyse some of the differences between the Standard English examples and their equivalents.
 They may even dispute the premise of the article.
 If they do so in a balanced and coherent way they are likely to gain high marks.
 Refer to the band descriptors and standardisation scripts in arriving at your mark.